+- 1. TPL Status

+- 2. Category of Service

+- 3. Rate Code Group

-A. Definitions
+- A. Definitions

 - a.
-Non-Medicare Members with Third Party Liability Total Reimbursements (excluding TPL) includes all members who are covered by a QI plan and a non-Medicare third party payer (i.e. commercial).
+Non-Medicare Members with Third Party

+Liability - Total Reimbursements (excluding TPL) includes all members who are covered by a QI plan and a non-Medicare third party payer (i.e. commercial).
 Total reimbursements paid by the QI plan should be reported in this table.
-Any payments made by the third party payor must be excluded. - b.
+Any payments made by the third party payor must be excluded.

+- b.
 Medicare Members with Third Party Liability Total Reimbursements (excluding TPL) includes all members who are covered by a QI plan and a Medicare plan (often referred to as "dual eligibles").
 Total reimbursements paid by the QI plan should be reported in this table.
 Any payments made by Medicare must be excluded. - c.
-Non-Medicare Members with Third Party Liability Total Cost Avoidance includes all

-- members who are covered by a QI plan and a non-Medicare third party payer (i.e. commercial).
+Non-Medicare Members with Third Party Liability - Total Cost Avoidance includes all members who are covered by a QI plan and a non-Medicare third party payer (i.e. commercial).
 Total cost paid by the third party payer must be reported in this table as cost avoidance. - d.
-Medicare Members with Third Party Liability - Total Cost Avoidance includes all members who are covered by a QI plan and a Medicare plan (often referred to as "dual eligibles").
-Total cost paid by Medicare must be reported in this table as cost avoidance. - iv.
-The Health Plan shall complete Section 3: Members with Commercial Insurance quarterly.
-In this section the Health Plan shall provide a list of members with commercial insurance: - A) A list of all active members who have commercial insurance with the same or other health plans. - B) For definitions of fields in the reporting template for Section 3, refer to "TPL_MLDF_DataFormat.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder. - v.
-The Health Plan shall complete Section 4:
+Medicare Members with Third Party Liability Total Cost Avoidance includes all members who are covered by a QI plan and a Medicare plan (often referred to as "dual eligibles").
+Total cost paid by Medicare must be reported in this table as cost avoidance. - 4) The Health Plan shall complete Section 3: Members with Commercial Insurance quarterly.

-Members with Medicare Coverage quarterly.
-In this section the Health Plan shall provide a list of members with Medicare coverage: - A) A list of all active members who have commercial insurance with the same or other health plans. - B) For definitions of fields in the reporting template for Section 3, refer to the "TPL_MLDF_2_DataFormat" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder.
+In this section the Health Plan shall provide a list of members with commercial insurance:

+- 107.4.A.4.1 A list of all active members who have commercial insurance with the same or other health plans. - 107.4.A.4.2 For definitions of fields in the reporting template for Section 3, refer to "TPL_MLDF_DataFormat.xlsx" in this report's subfolder within the "Report Reference Tables and Data Submission Formats" folder.